Better living leads to a better society ..

 The boy's response sounds random but quite precise.
 A better living makes a better society because the well-being of communities correlates with the well-being of people contributing to them.
 When people get hooked on stress, their behavior changes involuntarily due to the pressures life puts on them; they start doing things that worsen their lives.
 Some incidents make people hostile, exhausted, and depressed, which drains their emotions and mental health.
 And at some point, they lose hope and believe nothing will get better.

 Underserved demographics who suffer homelessness and marginalization feel the same on a larger scale.
-Their daily stress and challenges make it hard to mainstream and engage in social activities.
-From a simple humanitarian perspective, every human, regardless of where they come from or where they are, has the right to access water, food, shelter, and health care as survival components.
+Their daily stress and challenges make mainstreaming and engaging in social activities hard.
+From a simple humanitarian perspective, every human has the right to access water, food, shelter, and health care as survival components, regardless of where they come from or where they are.
 It can get better only if all components are present.
 Fulfilling the circle of human needs catalyzes underserved communities to overcome their overwhelming daily odds;

 Our theory of change is grounded in eliminating vulnerability by tapping into the untapped resources in communities and providing the tools that enable people to learn to grow, recover and thrive.